• Skip to primary navigation

 Instructions

-• Add rapeseed oil to a large frying pan.
-Set on medium-high heat.
-Once hot, add the onion and fry for about 3-4 minutes or until the onion is soft and glossy (translucent).
+• Meanwhile, reheat rapeseed oil in a large frying pan on medium-high heat.
+Once hot, add chopped onion and chili flakes and fry for about 3-4 minutes or until the onion is soft and glossy (translucent).

-• Add the courgette (zucchini), toss and fry for another 5 minutes.
+• Add diced zucchini, toss and fry for 5 minutes.
+Strain the canned tuna to remove any excess juices.

-• Add halved cherry tomatoes.
-Toss again, cover with a lid and cook for 5 minutes.
+• Add diced tomatoes and tuna chunks.
+Toss again, cover with a lid and cook for 3-4 minutes.

 • Take the pan off the heat.
-Stir in the cooked pasta.
+Stir in the cooked pasta and pesto.

 Notes